 Driving to various work sites (mostly in Winneshiek and Allamakee counties) is required, so interns must have a working vehicle.
 Carpooling is highly encouraged.

-Prior land management experience or a farm background is desirable, but not required.
 College students of any age, even freshmen, are eligible for this internship.
 Compatible majors to this internship include, but are not limited to: animal ecology, botany, biology, forestry, environmental studies or environmental science.
+Applicants must be from Iowa or attending an Iowa school.

 Note: This internship does not supply lodging or meals.

-Four full-time interns will be hired and work together as a crew.
-The internship begins May 22 and ends August 10.
+Four to five full-time interns will be hired and work together as a crew.
+The internship begins May 20, 2024 and ends August 8, 2024.
 Interns will work a total of 11 weeks within that period.
-The work week will consist of 10 hour days, Monday through Thursday.
-Pay is $10/hr.
+The work week will consist of 10-hour days, Monday through Thursday.
+Pay is $15/hr.